edm-ms/azure-tandem/README.md

 1. Create a service principal in Azure to be used for pipeline deployments
 1. Assign the service principal to the top level management group with "Contributor" permissions
-1. Create a new Azure Devops (ADO) project.
+1. Create a new Azure DevOps (ADO) project.
-    - > If you do not have an existing ADO environment this can be done for free [here](https://azure.microsoft.com/en-us/services/devops/?nav=min).
+    - > If you do not have an existing ADO environment this can be done for free [here](https://azure.microsoft.com/en-us/services/DevOps/?nav=min).
 1. Import this repo into your new ADO project
 1. Create a service connection in ADO with the service principal created in a prior step
 1. Import the ADO pipelines from each Blueprint pipeline folder